 Here’s a quote from Satya Nadella (TechCrunch Nov 2014 article) –

-With all these services in one platform (Office 365), you start seeing some interesting possibilities which leverage all the signals that are tracked in the Office Graph.
-Apps like Delve and Microsoft Teams start to show you the power of bringing all your collaboration to one platform (Office 365).
+With all these services in one platform (Microsoft 365), you start seeing some interesting possibilities.
+These possibilities leverage all the signals that are tracked in the Office Graph.
+Apps like Delve and Microsoft Teams start to show you the power of bringing all your collaboration to one platform (Microsoft 365).

 Educate Yourself on FAQs

-Why work with ThreeWill to move from Jive to SharePoint/Office 365?
+Why work with ThreeWill to move from Jive to SharePoint/Microsoft 365?

 Some of the reasons you should work with our team on this initiative are: